cern-eos/eos/doc/diopside/manual/using.rst

     archive purge /eos/dir/archive/test

-To get the data back into EOS one should use the archive get command:
+To get the data back into EOS use the archive get command:

 .. code-block:: bash